Age: Applicants must be over 18 years of age.

 On receipt of your application, your references will be checked and it will be considered at the next alpineSAR Committee meeting.

 To progress to Active call out status, Trainees successfully complete Core alpineSAR Competencies (fitness, radio, GPS, knots, navigation and search techniques), complete a first aid certificate and successfully participate in an alpineSAR or BSAR overnight training practice.
+It is expected that Trainees will become Active within 2 years of joining.

 To maintain Active status members must achieve a minimum training attendance of 4 days of alpineSAR or BSAR training over a rolling 2-year period, at least 2 days of which must be alpineSAR training, and maintain currency in the Core Competencies.
 Members rated as steep snow and ice (SSI) competent must achieve and maintain competency in SSI and Avalanche Search and Rescue competencies.